-Two years ago, as part of our work on Global Goals for Sustainable Development and Green Schools, we highlighted the importance of us all doing our best to bring waste-free lunches (where possible) to school.
-As part of our Action Day for Biodiversity on February 7th we are reminding our whole school community of the importance of this practice and hoping that we can all join together making the best effort we can to minimise the amount of waste that lunch boxes generate.
+Four years ago, as part of our work on Global Goals for Sustainable Development and Green Schools, we highlighted the importance of us all doing our best to bring waste-free lunches (where possible) to school.
+As part of our work for Climate Action week, October 12th – 18th, we are reminding our whole school community of the importance of this practice and hoping that we can all join together making the best effort we can to minimise the amount of waste that lunch boxes generate.

 A waste-free lunch may include: